BIGJRA/BIGJRA.github.io/rejuv.md

 ## Blakeory Atheneum Tour

 Aww yeah, another different character section.
-Basically, you’re gonna be fighting your way to the stairs of the library.
-The trainers aren’t too hard.
+Basically, you're gonna be fighting your way to the stairs of the library.
+The trainers aren't too hard.

 Talk to the computer at the top of the second column.
 After you get control, talk to Erin downstairs.
-Here depending on your status with Melia you’ll gain Relationship Points with Erin:
+Here depending on your status with Melia you'll gain Relationship Points with Erin:

-If you have at least 45, you’ll get (+6 Erin).
+If you have at least 45, you'll get (+6 Erin).

-Else, if you have at least 10, you’ll get (+2 Erin).
+Else, if you have at least 10, you'll get (+2 Erin).

-Else if you have less than 0, you’ll get (-6 Erin).
+Else if you have less than 0, you'll get (-6 Erin).

 Then, head upstairs and talk to the Youngster for a battle.
 Talk to Erin again.
 Once you regain control, enter the arena.